 Though there is one messenger that really stands out of the crowd of not fully- secure mobile messaging apps - an underground and considered hipstish by many Signal app.

 There is a handy stats of Electronic Frontier Foundation that show the security leadership in features:

 Speak Freely But Stay Private.

-Signal developers were the first to make encrypted-messaging app back in 2013, combined out of two tools - encrypted calls app RedPhone and PGP texting program Text Secure.
-Later on they both were united into one singular program, offering an amount of solid benefits.
+Signal developers were the first to make an encrypted-messaging app back in 2013, combined out of two tools - encrypted calls app RedPhone and PGP texting program Text Secure.
+Later on, they both were united into one singular program, offering a number of solid benefits.
 In particular, Signal is handy for people concerned about the surveillance of their content - their text messages, their photo video, and audio files.
 Many entrepreneurs also have a fear of phone calls wiretapping, and Signal promises to keep their conversations private as well, without any additional fees on overseas roaming.
-More to this, Signal is a completely open-source solution, and is not monetized in any way - no ads, no subscriptions and no pricy stickers, as founders are supported by free donations & grants.
+More to this, Signal is a completely open-source solution and is not monetized in any way - no ads, no subscriptions and no pricy stickers, as founders are supported by free donations & grants.

 Another interesting thing about Signal’s users is that even if you don’t have this app installed on your device, you’re still already using it - if you have WhatsApp, Facebook messenger or Google Allo.
 Very soon Skype users will also be in this list.
 You might wonder why it happens so - the trick is, they all use one protocol, originally created by Signal developers to build a really safe chat application.